ahmedyoussef70/z_act-------made-for-educational-purposes-/README.md

 ```jsx
     <parent> <child></child> </parent>
 ```
-- z_act doesn't support refs because every component has a **dom** property references the dom element that represents the component.
+- z_act doesn't support refs because every statful component has a **dom** property references the dom element that represents the component.
 - z_act setState method is sync

 # Use z_act in the browser